Our booklet explains the detail of our Highest Nutritional Standards and Positive Nutrition.

 - We have led the design of the Innovation Hubs and galvanised the involvement of countries and more than 20 private and public sector organisations.
 Hubs have been launched in Europe, Latin America, Africa, India and Vietnam.
-As part of the Africa Hub, we launched a new partnership with Farm to Market Alliance to scale Future 50 Foods in Africa with smallholder farmers.
+As part of the Africa Hub, we launched a new with Farm to Market Alliance to scale Future 50 Foods in Africa with smallholder farmers.

 - We co-led the creation of the Innovation Policy document, released by the UN.
 Our proposal for countries to allocate 1% of their food systems budget (GDP) to innovation, research and development was widely shared and supported by various stakeholders including the Science Committee’s publication in Nature.

 We continue our commitment to nutrition and submitted six commitments to the Nutrition for Growth summit in December 2021.
 These include a continued reduction of calories, salt and sugar in products, delivering more positive nutrition and plant-based offerings, helping people to eat more nutritious meals, responsible marketing and workforce nutrition.